Why Are Wealth Management Firms Struggling with Fragmented Technology?

 The numbers told a sobering story:

-- 3 near-miss regulatory findings in their last audit
+- 3 near-miss regulatory findings — Compliance risk was growing

 Their Chief Operating Officer put it bluntly: "Our advisors spent 40% of their time searching for information across systems instead of serving clients."